Satyam0911/Varta/README.md

 3. Set up Firebase in your project:
    - Create a new project in Firebase.
    - Register your app with Firebase and add the google-services.json file to your project.
-   - Follow the Firebase setup instructions to enable Firestore and Authentication.
+   - Follow the Firebase setup instructions to enable Firestore a nd Authentication.
 4. Build and run the app on your emulator or device.

 Usage: